How I Became Self-Employed at 19

 Moving out of the house to launch a business & handle your own expenses when you’re barely 19 is an experience that may not be for everyone — but I’m glad it was for me.

 The concept of leaving a small town to do something non-traditional career-wise might be seen as a taboo to your peers, but if you have a plan, you can’t worry about the opinions of others.
-Easier said than done, I know.
+Easier said than done, I guess

 I’d been incredibly invested in photography for all of high school, continually upgrading gear throughout the years & eventually making a fairly sustainable income via bookings in the Northeast Ohio area by the time I reached my senior year.